-To transition to gray hair with highlights, you don’t have to retouch your base color.
-Your stylist can color correct hair to match the gray that is growing in.
-Foil for highlights or babylights will gently blend all of the variations of tone in graying hair.
-Anywhere from three to five appointments will be necessary to fully complete the transition process.
+You don’t have to retouch your base color to transition to gray hair with highlights.
+Instead, your stylist can color correct hair to match the growing gray.
+Foil for highlights or babylights will gently blend all variations of tone in graying hair.
+Anywhere from three to five appointments will be necessary to complete the transition process fully.

-Blondes make an easier transition from grey hair to dyed, because it takes a lot longer for the gray to become noticeable.
+Blondes make it easier to transition from grey hair to dyed hair because it takes a lot longer for the gray to become noticeable.
 Using a sheer toner for a fully highlighted effect without the legwork.
-Brunettes, on the other hand, should make the switch once more of the salt and pepper look has come in.
+On the other hand, Brunettes should make the switch once more of the salt and pepper look has come in.

 Transition To Gray Hair With Lowlights

-The transition to gray hair with lowlights is done by adding streaks of your virgin hair’s tone to your look to create the most natural-looking contrast.
+To create the most natural-looking contrast, the transition to gray hair with lowlights is done by adding streaks of your virgin hair’s tone to your look.
 We also love this method because it’s low maintenance and doesn’t require as many salon visits as highlights do.
 While highlights strip hair of color before applying the desired tone, lowlights ask that you simply add in dimension.
 Gray hair is naturally stripped of color.